Dakota Access security firm operated in ND without license, board...

 Dakota Access security firm operated in ND without license, board says

-BISMARCK -- A North Dakota board has accused a private security firm hired by the company that built the Dakota Access Pipeline of operating in the state without a license.
+BISMARCK — A North Dakota regulatory board has accused a security firm hired by the company that built the Dakota Access Pipeline of operating in the state without a license.

-In a complaint dated June 12, attorneys for the North Dakota Private Investigative and Security Board said the agency denied an application to James Patrick Reese, the founder of North Carolina-based TigerSwan, to become a licensed private security provider in the state earlier this year.
-But Reese “and/or” the firm have “illegally continued to conduct private investigative and/or private security services following the denial of the application of licensure.”
+In a complaint dated June 12, attorneys for the North Dakota Private Investigative and Security Board said the agency denied an application to James Patrick Reese, the founder of North Carolina-based TigerSwan, to become a licensed private security provider earlier this year.
+But Reese “and/or” the firm have “illegally continued to conduct private investigative and/or private security services in North Dakota following the denial of their application of licensure.”

 The board is asking a state district court for an injunction against TigerSwan and Reese and for an administrative fine for each violation they have allegedly committed.
 Providing private investigative or private security services without a current license issued by the board is a Class B misdemeanor under state law.

-The complaint, provided by the board’s attorneys this week, said TigerSwan was hired by Energy Transfer Partners, the Texas-based company that built the $3.8 billion oil pipeline that runs from western North Dakota to Illinois.
+The complaint, provided by the board’s attorneys this week and filed in Burleigh County District Court Tuesday, June 27, said TigerSwan was hired by Energy Transfer Partners, the Texas-based company that built the $3.8 billion oil pipeline that runs from western North Dakota to Illinois.
 The project was the subject of monthslong protests sparked by concerns raised by the Standing Rock Sioux Tribe.

-The main protest camp south of Mandan were cleared out in February and the line is now operational, but tribes continue to fight the project in federal court.
+The main protest camp south of Mandan was cleared out in February and the line is now operational, but tribes continue to fight the project in federal court.

 TigerSwan provided intelligence to Energy Transfer Partners with flyover photography of the construction and protest sites, according to the board’s complaint, and coordinated with local law enforcement.
-It also placed or attempted to place undercover agents within the protest group to investigate and surveil them.
+It also placed or attempted to place undercover agents among protesters to investigate and surveil them.

+“I can confirm that we do use TigerSwan for some of our security programs,” Energy Transfer Partners spokeswoman Lisa Dillinger said in an email.
+But, she added, “we don't discuss details of our security initiatives, which are designed to ensure the safety of our employees and the communities in which we live and work.”

-A spokeswoman for Energy Transfer Partners did not immediately return a call seeking comment Tuesday, June 27.
-A TigerSwan spokesperson didn’t immediately answer several emailed questions Tuesday morning.
+A TigerSwan spokesperson didn’t answer several emailed questions by press time Tuesday.

 TigerSwan’s activities were thrust into the spotlight a month ago when an online news organization published information from leaked documents that the publication said showed the firm used “military-style counterterrorism measures” against pipeline protesters, who prefer the term “water protectors.”
 The Intercept said it had obtained more than 100 internal documents from a TigerSwan contractor and many more through a public records request.